 At this point I suspect those who feel overweight or not-so-beautiful understand this article.
 I am saying things people know but just don’t verbalize in writing.
 If you are a workplace beauty, on the other hand, you may not be convinced you have an upper-hand in the career game.
 Some good-looking women may feel they are discriminated against because they are too good looking.
 I suppose that could happen too.
 According to CNN.com, a recent study has shown attractive people earn five percent more than their average-looking counterparts.
 Let’s move on.

 One time a businessman told me I needed to lose weight.
 Was he concerned about my health?
-No, he was concerned about his image.
-He simply was trying to gain a political advantage over me.
-Besides, at the time I did not even consider myself to be overweight.
-And secondly, my weight was none of his business!
+No. He was being rude and trying to gain an advantage by insulting me.
+My weight was none of his business.

 Beauty, Weight and Disability Challenges